Frequently Asked Questions

 What safety equipment do I need?

-Shooters and non-shooters at the ranges must provide and wear safety glasses and ear protection.
+Shooters and non-shooters at the ranges must provide and wear ballistic rated safety glasses and ear protection.
+Clay shooters are advised to wear a hat with a brim.

 Are there rules and regulations at the club?